cyclus/cyclus.github.com/source/arche/dre.rst

       ports.insert(port);
       return ports;

-      // To make the request more complex, you can add preferences to
-      // each request (argument 4), make them exclusive (argument 5),
-      // and make the requests mutual:
+      // In this example, both the FuelA and FuelB commodities can meet the
-      std::set<RequestPortfolio<Material>::Ptr> ports;
+      // material request, but FuelA is preferred.
+So we define a preference
+      // for each commodity as the fourth argument in the function.
+      // The larger the preference value, the more the commodity is preferred.
+      // The fifth argument here is if the request is exclusive: std::set<RequestPortfolio<Material>::Ptr> ports;
       RequestPortfolio<Material>::Ptr port(new RequestPortfolio<Material>());
-      std::vector<Request<Material>*> mreqs;

       double prefA = 2;
       double prefB = 1;
       Request<Material>* r1 = port->AddRequest(targeta, this, commodA, prefA, true);
       Request<Material>* r2 = port->AddRequest(targetb, this, commodB, prefB, true);

+      // Additionally, we can create a vector of requests that are mutual: std::vector<Request<Material>*> mreqs;
       mreqs = {r1, r2};
       port->AddMutualReqs(mreqs);
       ports.insert(port);